alzohrah/IoTDemos/HomeAutomation.md

-# Contrall your IoT home applinces using IBM IoT platform and Node Red.
+# Contrall your IoT home applinces using IBM IoT platform and Node-RED.
 ----------------------------------------------------------------------------------------------------

 ## Overview